mozilla-l10n/documentation/products/review/signoffs.md

 ## Things to check when doing a sign-off

-The first thing to do is to look at error and warnings.
+The first thing to do is to look at errors and warnings.
 For warnings, always double check if the number increased from the last sign-off, identify which changeset introduced new warnings, and if they’re acceptable.

 Here are a few more things to look out for when doing sign-offs:
 * Strings, or portion of text, remaining in English or becoming empty.